adraismawur/git-workshop/examples/merge/README.md

 # Merging

-This is a simple example to show you how two forms of merge strategies work, and how they affect the history of your branch.
+This is a simple example to show you how three forms of merge strategies work, and how they affect the history of your branch.

 ## Fast-forwarding